-AEF Announces 2017 Grant Winners[/av_textblock] [av_textblock size=” font_color=” color=” av-medium-font-size=” av-small-font-size=” av-mini-font-size=” custom_class=” admin_preview_bg=”] The American Eagle Foundation is proud to announce the fifth year for its support of eagle conservation and research through its Eagle Grants program.
-For 2017, six applicants for American Eagle Foundation grants were selected to receive $84,133 in funding for work to be carried out in 2017.
-To date, the American Eagle Foundation has sponsored grants in support of eagle conservation and research totaling almost $500,000.
-We appreciate the important work of these grantees, and are honored to be able to contribute to the continued growth and reproductive success of the Bald Eagle population.
+AEF Announces 2018 Grant Winners[/av_textblock] [av_textblock size=” font_color=” color=” av-medium-font-size=” av-small-font-size=” av-mini-font-size=” av_uid=’av-rs957g’ custom_class=” admin_preview_bg=”] The American Eagle Foundation is proud to announce the sixth year for its support of eagle conservation and research through its Eagle Grants program.
+Seven applicants for American Eagle Foundation grants were selected to receive $91,814 in funding for work to be carried out in 2018.
+To date, the American Eagle Foundation has sponsored grants in support of eagle conservation and research totaling almost $600,000.
+We appreciate the important work of these grantees, and are honored to be able to contribute to the continued growth and success of the Bald Eagle population.

 The American Eagle Foundation is a not-for-profit 501(c)(3) organization whose mission is to protect and preserve the United States’ living symbol of freedom, the American Bald Eagle, and other birds of prey.
-The AEF is celebrating its 32nd year of carrying out its mission through Preservation, Repopulation, Education, & Rehabilitation.
+The AEF is celebrating its 31st year of carrying out its mission through preservation, repopulation, education, and rehabilitation.
 It is headquartered in the foothills of the Great Smoky Mountains at Dollywood Family Theme Park in Pigeon Forge, TN.

 - Audubon Eagle Watch, Maitland, Florida.
-Monitor Eagle Nests for Disturbance and Productivity with Satellite Tracking of Rehabilitated Juveniles. $15,000
+Monitor Eagle Nests for Disturbance and Productivity and Investigate Artificial Structure Use for Nesting. $20,000

 - Delaware-Highlands Conservancy, Hawley, PA.
 Eagle Monitoring and Education in the Upper Delaware River Valley. $5,500